French Indochina: Return of the French and early conflicts

 Chiang Kai-shek threatened the French with war in response to manoeuvering by the French and Ho Chi Minh against each other, forcing them to come to a peace agreement.
 In February 1946 he forced the French to surrender all of their concessions in China and renounce their extraterritorial privileges in exchange for withdrawing from northern Indochina and allowing French troops to reoccupy the region starting in March 1946.

 General Lu Han's 200,000 Chinese soldiers occupied north Vietnam starting August 1945.
 90,000 arrived by October, the 62nd army came on 26 September to Nam Dinh and Haiphong.
-Lang Son and Cao Bang were occupied by the Guangxi 62nd army corps and the red river region and Lai Cai were occupied by a column from Yunnan.
+Lang Son and Cao Bang were occupied by the Guangxi 62nd army corps and the Red River region and Lai Cai were occupied by a column from Yunnan.
 Vietnamese VNQDD fighters accompanied the Chinese soldiers.
-Ho Chi Minh ordered his DRV administration to set quotas for rice to give to the Chinese soldiers and rice was sold in Chinese currency in the red River delta.
+Ho Chi Minh ordered his DRV administration to set quotas for rice to give to the Chinese soldiers and rice was sold in Chinese currency in the Red River delta.
 Lu Han occupied the French governor general's palace after ejecting the French staff under Sainteny.
-Chinese soldiers occupied northern Indochina north of the 16th parallel while the British under the South-East Asia Command of Lord Mountbatten occupied the south.
+Chinese soldiers occupied French Indochina north of the 16th parallel while the British under the South-East Asia Command of Lord Mountbatten occupied the south.
 Vietnamese civilians were robbed, raped and killed by French soldiers in Saigon when they came back in August 1945.